aaden04/aaden04/README.md

 ## 😎 About Me
 With a background in customer service and technical support, I made the move into software development to leverage my strengths problem-solving, structured thinking, and practical solutions.
-My experience in resolving complex issues and delivering efficient solutions translates well into building clean, maintainable, and impactful software.I’m driven by curiosity and a desire to build software that makes a positive impact.I enjoy working on diverse projects, tackling challenges with code, and collaborating in dynamic teams.
+My experience in resolving complex issues and delivering efficient solutions translates well into building clean, maintainable, and impactful software.
+I’m driven by curiosity and a desire to build software that makes a positive impact.
+I enjoy working on diverse projects, tackling challenges with code, and collaborating in dynamic teams.

 **My approach to development focuses on writing clear, efficient, and maintainable code.**